 Best Decaf: Mount Hagen Organic Freeze Dried Instant Decaf Coffee

-Many a coffeeholic has faced the debacle of really wanting coffee but also really wanting to sleep at some point.
+Many have faced the debacle of wanting afternoon or late-night coffee but also wanting, at some point, to sleep.
 The answer: decaf.
-And that’s where Mount Hagen comes in, making a second appearance on our list with its freeze-dried instant decaf coffee.
+That’s where Mount Hagen comes in with its freeze-dried instant decaf coffee.

 Best Splurge: Canyon Coffee Instant Coffee